carvel-dev/carvel/site/content/ytt/docs/develop/how-to-use-data-values.md

 - one or more of the `--data-value...` flag(s) and/or
 - Data Values Overlay(s) through the `--file` flag

-This guide illustrates this flow.
+This guide illustrates how to declare and configure data values.

 _(for a higher-level overview of `ytt`, see [How it works](how-it-works.md).)_